bgctw/Bigleaf.jl/docs/src/walkthrough.md

 # General guidelines on package usage

-There are a few general guidelines that are important to consider when using the `Bigleaf.jl` package.
+There are a few general guidelines that are important to consider when using the `BigLeaf.jl` package.

 ## Units